Taking your dog on the Eurotunnel is very straightforward.

 However, there are additional costs that you should take into consideration.

-These include the cost to obtain a pet passport, tapeworm treatment, a dog travel carrier and supplies such as food and puppy training pads to soak up any accidents.
+These include the cost to obtain a pet passport or animal health certificate, microchip, rabies vaccination, tapeworm treatment, a dog travel carrier and supplies such as food and puppy training pads to soak up any accidents.

 How do I book my dog onto the Eurotunnel?